futureofindustry/landing/_posts/2022-07-14-Securing-Raw-Materials copy.md

 The then-new expression "mass production" was touted as the means towards unlimited wealth creation and the renewal of America.
 Some fancied it the only way survive in business -- to "Fordize or die".

-Influenced by supply chain disruptions and commodity price volatility of WWI, Ford's next vision was River Rouge, a project that was synonimous to radical self-sufficiency.
+Influenced by supply chain disruptions and commodity price volatility of WWI, Ford's next vision was River Rouge, a project that would become synonymous with radical self-sufficiency.

 The "Rouge" was every industrialist's dream: a vertically structured, tightly clocked and in motion operation that trascends the confines of a manufacturing facility.
 A conveyor of epic proportions that spanned from the American Great Lakes to the Amazonian River in Brazil, from mining raw materials, freight and production and delivery.